Skip to main content

 Guidelines

 Lists make content easier to scan and understand.
-Use ordered lists when the sequence matters, and unordered lists when it does not.
 Be mindful of structure and avoid long lists.
-Consider splitting content into several shorter lists to improve readability.
+Instead, break content into several shorter lists to improve readability.

 List or table?